computer-lab/computerlab.io/lab-rules.md

 - We will work towards using Test Driven Development in order to more consistently meet time and quality requirements.

+### Communication Procedures:

+##### Internal Communication
+- We will avoid using email as much as possible for internal communication.
+- We will use Slack and Twitter DMs for all internal project discussion.
+- We will use text and phone calls only for urgent issues.

+##### Client Communication
+- Each project will have a single designated point of contact.
+All client communication should ideally go through this person.

 ### Canonical Things:

 ##### Hierarchy of Usernames